 The most beautiful post

 This little post on lamenting lost love in the Azores, perhaps.
-It’s a beautiful, if sad fairy-tale.
+It’s a lovely, sad fairy-tale.

 The most popular post